Daruuu/JDBC/README.md

 # JDBC
-Create a CRUD operations in Java with JDBC using SQlite database
+This is a repository where I practice with CRUD operations in Java using API JDBC.
+The databases are in SQLite .